thierry-martinez/pyml/README.md

 Custom top-level
 ----------------

-A custom top-level with the C bindings can be compiled by make pymltop.
+A custom top-level with the C bindings can be compiled by ``make pymltop``.

 *For OPAM users:* pymltop is installed by default by ``opam install pyml``.
 You should execute first the directive ``#require "pyml"`` to get the library